hestiaAI/hestialabs-experiences/experiences/config/README.md

-This directory contains the configuration files linked to each deployement.
+This directory contains the configuration files linked to each deployment.
 They expect the following grammar:

 ```js
 {